-If an asset has a beneficiary attached to it, it will not go through probate if the following factors are satisfied: (1) the named beneficiary is a living adult; and (2) the beneficiary can be located.
+If an asset has a beneficiary attached to it, it will not go through probate if the following factors are satisfied.
+First, the named beneficiary is a living adult.
+Second, the beneficiary can be located.
 For example, a retirement account or life insurance policy may name a beneficiary.
-If the beneficiary is a living adult who can be located, the money in the account belongs solely to the beneficiary and no probate is necessary as long as the institution holding the money can distribute the funds to the beneficiary.
+If the beneficiary is a living adult who can be located, the money in the account belongs solely to the beneficiary.
+No probate is necessary as long as the institution holding the money can distribute the funds to the beneficiary.
 Potential problems with beneficiary designations include:

-- Minor beneficiaries: If the beneficiary is your minor child, there will be a probate court proceeding called a “guardianship of the estate” because a minor child cannot “own” the asset until he or she has reached 18 years old.
+A minor child cannot “own” assets until he or she has reached 18 years old.
+As a result, if the beneficiary is a minor, there will be a probate court proceeding called a “guardianship of the estate”.
 A guardianship of the estate is problematic because the court will be involved on an annual basis.

-- Incapacity issue: If you are incapacitated, you effectively will be unable to access your funds because of your incapacity, and your beneficiary also will be unable to access your funds because you are still alive.
+If you are incapacitated, you effectively will be unable to access your funds because of your incapacity.
+Similarly, your beneficiary also will be unable to access your funds because you are still alive.

-- Inability to control distributions: One of the downsides of beneficiary designations is that the beneficiaries can do whatever they want with the funds.
-While this may be fine for some people, for younger beneficiaries it can be a recipe for disaster as it’s not uncommon for younger beneficiaries to lose their inheritances rather quickly.
+One of the downsides of beneficiary designations is that the beneficiaries can do whatever they want with the funds.
+While this may be fine for some people, for younger beneficiaries it can be a recipe for disaster.
+After all, it’s not uncommon for younger beneficiaries to lose their inheritances rather quickly.

-- If beneficiary predeceases: If the primary beneficiary is alive at the time the owner of the account dies, but then the primary beneficiary dies before the distribution of the asset, there is a probate!
-Many people – including advisors – mistakenly assume that the asset will automatically go to the contingent beneficiary named on the account, but that only occurs if the primary beneficiary pre-deceased the owner.
+If the primary beneficiary is alive at the time the owner of the account dies, but then the primary beneficiary dies before the distribution of the asset, there is a probate!
+Many people – including advisors – mistakenly assume that the asset will automatically go to the contingent beneficiary named on the account.
+This only occurs if the primary beneficiary pre-deceased the owner.
 For a detailed article on a related issue, read our article, “What Happens When a Beneficiary Dies?“

-If an asset is owned jointly, it will not go through probate if the following factors are satisfied: (1) the named account holder is a living adult; (2) the person can be located; and (3) if the joint ownership consists of either joint tenancy or community property.
+If an asset is owned jointly, it will not go through probate if the following factors are satisfied.
+First, the named account holder is a living adult.
+Second, the person can be located.
+Lastly, if the joint ownership consists of either joint tenancy or community property.
 For example, a home owned by husband and wife as community property with rights of survivorship would avoid a probate if one of them died.
 A bank account owned as joint tenants would also avoid probate if only one of them died.
 Potential problems with joint ownership include:

-- Unintended consequences: Many times a parent names one of their children to be a co-owner on a bank account (or home).
+Many times a parent names one of their children to be a co-owner on a bank account (or home).
 The parent thinks that if something happens, the child will take over the asset.
 The asset however now legally belongs to the child when the parent dies.
-The child is not required legally to share the asset with any of their siblings because it now legally belongs to that specific child only.
-Even in situations where the child wants to share the money in the account, or the home, with their siblings, they will run into gift tax problems because they might have to make taxable, reportable gifts to their siblings, which ends up being more work than originally envisioned by the parent.
+The child is not required legally to share the asset with any of their siblings, because it now legally belongs to that specific child only.
+Even in situations where the child wants to share the money in the account or the home with their siblings, they will run into gift tax problems.
+They might have to make taxable, reportable gifts to their siblings.
+This ends up being more work than originally envisioned by the parent.

-- Loss of step-up in basis: One of the most common reasons never to add a child, or anyone else, to an account as an owner is that the person added may lose the ability to take a step-up in basis on the assets when the original owner dies.
-For more information on how this works, please read, How the Step-Up in Basis Works
+One of the most common reasons never to add a child, or anyone else, to an account as an owner is that the person added may lose the ability to take a step-up in basis on the assets when the original owner dies.
+For more information on how this works, please read, How the Step-Up in Basis Works.

-- Filing a gift tax return: By adding someone to your asset, you likely are making a taxable gift, that should be reported on Form 709, if the amount being gifted is more than $15,000.
-Many people neglect to think of this and instead just say, “But I’m adding my child to the deed of my home only in case something happens to me.”
+If you add someone to your asset, you likely are making a taxable gift.
+This gift should be reported on Form 709, if the amount being gifted is more than $15,000.
+Many people neglect to think of this.
+They say, “But I’m adding my child to the deed of my home only in case something happens to me.”
 This does not matter.
 By adding someone to your asset, you are making a taxable gift and this has its own repercussions.